Ambfibia/FusionFall-Mod/README.md

 - Packs `.unity3d` archives.

 ## Testing
 Packing and unpacking have been verified on FusionFall OG and FusionFall Retro builds, as well as on FusionFall Heroes.
 Future tests are planned for Project Exonaut and Battle Party.
-Repacking `sharedassets.assets` is currently planned.

 ## Roadmap
 - Test with Project Exonaut and Battle Party builds.